-The responsibility for the forecasts and the assumptions on which they are based is solely that of NERL.
-It must be emphasized that profit and cash flow forecasts necessarily depend on subjective judgement.
+The responsibility for the forecasts and the assumptions on which they are based is solely that of NERL (for the rBP) and the CAA (for assumptions which are different in their proposals).
+It must be emphasised that profit and cash flow forecasts necessarily depend on subjective judgement.
 They are, to a greater or lesser extent, according to the nature of the businesses and the period covered by the forecasts, subject to inherent uncertainties.
 In consequence, they are not capable of being audited or substantiated in the same way as financial statements which present the results of completed accounting periods.